![]() |

 Section 340.1505 Medical, Nursing and Restorative Services

-a) The facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being of the resident, in accordance with each resident's comprehensive assessment and plan of care.
+b) The facility shall provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being of the resident, in accordance with each resident's comprehensive resident care plan.
 Adequate and properly supervised nursing care shall be provided to each resident to meet the total nursing care needs of the resident.

 1) The licensed nurse in charge of the restorative/rehabilitative nursing program shall have successfully completed a course or other training program that includes at least 60 hours of classroom/lab training in restorative/rehabilitative nursing as evidenced by a transcript, certificate, diploma, or other written documentation from an accredited school or recognized accrediting agency such as a State or National organization of nursing or a state licensing authority.
 This person may be the Director of Nursing Services, Assistant Director of Nursing Services or another nurse designated by the Director of Nursing Services to be in charge of the restorative/rehabilitative nursing program.